Connector

 COM STATISTICS

-The COM_STATISTICS command is used to retrieve internal status strings in readable format.
+COM_STATISTICS is a command to retrieve internal status string in a readable format.

-In ldbc, you can use the getStatistics method of Connection to get the internal status string.
+In ldbc, you can retrieve the internal status string using the getStatistics method of Connection.

 conn.getStatistics